worsco/balena-sound/README.md

 **Note:** these variables should be defined as integer values without the `%` symbol.

-### Multi room
+### Multi-room

-By default, balenaSound will start in multi room mode.
-When running in multi room you can stream audio into a fleet of devices and have it play perfectly syncronized, it does not matter wether you have 2 or 100 devices, you only need them to be in the same network.
+By default, balenaSound will start in multi-room mode.
+When running multi-room you can stream audio into a fleet of devices and have it play perfectly synchronized.
+It does not matter wether you have 2 or 100 devices, you only need them to be part of the same local network.

-If you don't want to use multi room or you only have one device, you can disable it by creating the `DISABLE_MULTI_ROOM` variable (with any value, for example: `1`).
+If you don't want to use multi-room or you only have one device, you can disable it by creating the `DISABLE_MULTI_ROOM` variable (with any value, for example: `1`).

-**Note:** Multi room requires a network router that supports IP multicast/broadcast (most of modern routers do).
+**Note:** Multi-room requires a network router that supports IP multicast/broadcast (most modern routers do).

 ### Set bluetooth PIN code